balbano/balbano.github.io/_posts/2024-12-22-reel-robot-fishing.markdown

 ## A quick review

 Did this game turn me into a fan of journaling games, mechs and fishing all at once?
 Maybe it's the bean cake talking, but I think it might have.
 The dexterity game portion where you throw the d4 onto the board to see what's biting was harder than I expected, and that ended up working fantastically to reinforce the "fishing is really about sitting and thinking" theme.
 I was glad to have so few bites and so much time to explore my character!
-The structure of the game made it feel so easy to conjure up an universe and a character that I want to spend more time with, and that's everything I want from a game!
+The structure of the game made me feel supported in conjuring up a universe and a character that I want to spend more time with, and that's everything I want from a game!
 Thanks to Sandro AD for making such a delightful game, and thanks to Prismatic Wasteland for organizing the Covert Critic event that let me discover such a lovely game!

 ## Links